 #initiate the schema commit process (Invoke-Expression ("& `"" + $appLocation +"`" " +$appParams)) "`r`n ApexSQL Diff return error code: $LASTEXITCODE” >> "$outLocation\CommitOutput_$dateStamp.txt"

 The last part is to add a code that will show the commit summary upon finished execution:

-Additionally, you can utilize the “no differences detected” return code by adding it to this PowerShell script, so that you get appropriate return codes for any potential outcome.
+Additionally, utilize the “no differences detected” return code by adding it to this PowerShell script, so that the appropriate return codes are shown for any potential outcome.

 Scheduling the commit process